-We can divide the development of the telegraph system into five phases, which you can observe as you scroll down.
+We can divide the development of the telegraph system into six phases, which you can observe as you scroll down.

 In 1844, the federal government funded the first telegraph line in the United States to see whether Samuel Morse's telegraph invention worked.
 You will see this first line between Washington and Baltimore.
 The stations opened to the public the next year.